 - A menu has to be easy to digest.
 As some might say, "Keep it simple, stupid."
 Your customers will be overwhelmed by a large menu, so try to keep it to one or two pages.

 - Remember the golden triangle.
 Our eyes typically start in the middle of a page, then move to the top right and top left, so consider putting high-margin dishes at the center and upper right corner of your menu.

-- Use price strategically.
+- Use dollar signs strategically.
 A study at Cornell found that diners who ordered from a menu without dollar signs ($) spent significantly more than those who ordered from a traditionally priced menu.
 Consider removing dollar signs from your menu, and don't list menu prices in a single column so it's easy for customers to compare.

 You have a color scheme, a general idea of how you want your menu items to be laid out on the page, and possibly a few photos you want to include.
 Now, it's time to put it all together to create a restaurant menu.

-Also, don't forget: updating your menu should be easy.
+Also, don't forget: updating your menu regularly should be easy.
 If you don't leave space to add or remove menu items over time, especially if your menu changes seasonally, then you may have to start this whole process over again.
 As many guests - especially the loyal ones that keep coming back - will remember your menu design and where to find their favorite items, you'll want to make sure it's easy to update, so you don't have to overhaul your menu design again and again.